AC losses in macroscopic thin-walled superconducting cylinders

 \subsection{Two-fluid model}

-As a model for our samples we consider an infinite dielectric slab of thickness $2D$ with superconducting films of thickness $d$ on both surfaces of the slab and the condition $D\gg d$, see Fig.\,\ref{f2}.
-The dc and ac magnetic fields are applied along the $z$-axis which is parallel to the cylinder axis.
-Within the framework of the two-fluid model and neglecting any nonlinear effects, for the current density $j(\omega)$ and the vector potential $A(\omega)$ in the superconducting film we take the following equations\,\cite{Tin04boo}
+As a model we consider an infinite dielectric slab of thickness $2D$ wrapped with superconducting films of thickness $d$ on both surfaces, thus $D\gg d$, see Fig.\,\ref{f2}, and the dc and ac magnetic fields applied along the $z$-axis.
+Within the framework of the two-fluid model and neglecting any nonlinear effects, for the current density $j(\omega)$ and the vector potential $A(\omega)$ in the superconducting film we use the following equations\,\cite{Tin04boo}

 In Eq.\,(\ref{Eq2}), the parameters $\lambda(\omega)$ and $\delta(\omega)$ characterize the \textit{effective} penetration length and the skin depth of the magnetic field in the film due to the superconducting and normal components of the conductivity.
-The axis $x$ is chosen perpendicular to the slab, as shown in Fig.\,\ref{f2}.
-The solution of Eq.\,(\ref{Eq2}) yields the magnetic field inside the slab
+The axis $x$ is chosen perpendicular to the slab surface, as shown in Fig.\,\ref{f2}.
+The solution of Eq.\,(\ref{Eq2}) with gauge $A|_{x=0}=0$ and the boundary conditions for the continuity of the magnetic field on both sides of the films yields the magnetic field inside the slab

 Equation\,(\ref{Eq3}) permits to calculate the susceptibility $\chi_1$ of the slab.
 Inverting Eq.\,(\ref{Eq3}) one can find $\lambda$ and $\delta$ from the experimental data for $\chi_1$ at a given amplitude and frequency of the ac excitation.
-The results of this procedure are presented in Fig.\,\ref{f5}.
-For this plot, we used the experimental data obtained for sample GL at a frequency of 1465\,Hz and $H_{ac} = 0.05$\,Oe at zero and 3\,kOe dc magnetic fields.
+The obtained results are presented in Fig.\,\ref{f5}.
+For this plot, we used the experimental data obtained for sample GL at a frequency of 1465\,Hz and $H_\mathrm{ac} = 0.05$\,Oe at zero and 3\,kOe dc magnetic fields.